-- Navigate to the view page of an existing archival description or authority record that has an associated digital object.
+- Navigate to the view page of an existing archival description that has an existing digital object.

 - Click on the “More” button in the button block; from the menu that appears, select “Edit digital object”.

 - You will be redirected to the digital object’s edit page.
-On this page, all representations (i.e. master representation, reference representation and thumbnail representation) of the digital object will be listed, along with information on their Filename, Filesize, Media Type, and other options.
+On this page, all representations (i.e. master representation, reference representation and thumbnail representation) of the digital object will be listed, along with information on their Filename, Filesize and Media Type.

 Edit reference and thumbnail representations¶

-AtoM will ask you to confirm that you would like to delete the derivative.
-After confirming, the Edit digital object screen will then give you the option to upload a new derivative by clicking Browse and selecting a file from your local computer, or else auto-generate a new representation from the master image.
+- AtoM will ask the user to confirm that they would like to delete the thumbnail/reference image.
+After confirming, the Edit digital object screen will allow the user to upload a new reference representation by clicking Browse and selecting a file from their computer, or auto-generate a new representation from the master image.